taskforceheadbanger/DEVGRU-Tactical-Operations-Command/README.md

 #Disclaimer:
-- This is an open source software made with open source tools and utilizes other peoples open source code.
-I am a DCG repository member and developer so I am free, to, by the license and the will of the creator, do as I wish with all of that.
-If you have a problem with it, especially you FallujahMedic, go fuck yourself.
-I really mean that.
+- This is an open source software made with open source tools and utilizes other peoples open source code to minimize development time.